 You guys!
 Have you been following #BlueberryWeek??
 There are some insane recipes shared so far this week.
 We have all gone well beyond blueberry pancakes and bread or muffins.
 My goodness.
 I have added so many recipes to my must make list.
 I’m going to have to order more blueberries from Seasonal Roots!

-As soon as we announced blueberry week, I knew barbecue sauce would be on my list to make.
+As soon as we announced blueberry week, I knew Blueberry Bourbon Barbecue Sauce would be on my list to make.
 I’ve made a few barbecue sauces.
 One of them I made with some Not Ketchup.
 The white pepper and blueberry Not Ketchup, I might add.

 I made purple people eater sliders with the blueberry Not Ketchup.
 It has grape jelly, barbecue spices, and some liquid smoke.
 Since you make them in the slow cooker, it cooks the barbecue sauce and the pork all in one.
 The grape jelly adds an interesting flavor combined with the blueberry and white pepper Not Ketchup.
 Since I made one barbecue sauce with blueberries (or blueberry ketchup), I thought I’d make another one with fresh blueberries.